cnadolny/azure-kafka-kubernetes/kafka-perf/README.md

 ## How to Run

-Run the commands individually found in the commands.txt file within a bash shell.
+Update the environment variables found in commands.sh, and then run the tests with:

+`sh commands.sh`